bruin-data/bruin-vscode/README.md

 Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.25.28
+### Latest Release: 0.25.29
-- Update Terminal Creation to Default to Git Bash on Windows.
+- Added functionality to retrieve all connections from the json schema using internal and introduced CSV upload support for custom chess players.

 ### Previous Highlights
+- **0.25.28**: Update Terminal Creation to Default to Git Bash on Windows.
 - **0.25.27**: Fixed the validate and run buttons hover colors to match the vscode themes.
 - **0.25.26**: Fixed the validate and run buttons height.
 - **0.25.25**: Added excetuable path to the bruin commands to run on the powershell.